 INTPs always lead with their minds.
 If you’ve infiltrated their head, you’ll infiltrate their heart, and they’ll show love by sharing their favorite hobbies, their deepest thoughts, their social circle, and their day-to-day life with you.
 In return, INTPs feel love when their partner engages their mind in debates and philosophical discussion, as well as gets to know their family and friends.

 ENTPs have the capacity to give love in many ways, and often want to do that: They’ll step in to cook a meal for their partner, listen to them vent about work, or have a thoughtful discussion on a subject they know they love.
+Some may associate ENTP with an egotistical personality.
 To feel love themselves, though, ENTPs need to feel engaged intellectually, and their emotions can often be triggered through sentimental or nostalgic gestures.
 They also love excitement, so do try new things with them—in and out of the bedroom.

 ENTJs are doers, first and foremost.
 They frequently show love by carving time out of their busy schedules to spend QT exclusively with their partner, helping them reach personal goals, and taking care of needs they know their partner doesn’t like to tackle.
 ENTJs appreciate when a partner plans ahead for them and merges their goals and lives onto one timeline.
 They don’t need a lot of verbal affirmation, but ENTJs really appreciate feeling appreciated.